isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <div id="QRcode"></div>

-#### 1. What are the accepted proofs of vaccination and which can I upload onto the VTP portal??
+#### 1. What are the accepted proofs of vaccination and which can I upload onto the VTP portal?

 <p style="line-height:1.5; margin-top:15px;  font-size:18px; color:red;"><b><u>For Singapore Citizens and Permanent Residents</u></b></p>
 <p style="line-height:1.5; font-size:18px;"> If you are a Singapore Citizen or Permanent Resident, you need not apply for a VTP.
 You will need to show an accepted proof of vaccination to airlines at check-in and at arrival immigration.
 You are encouraged to upload your vaccination certificate QR code, if you have one, as part of your <a href="https:/eservices.ica.gov.sg/sgarrivalcard/" target="_blank">Singapore Arrival Card / electronic Health Declaration Card</a> submission to facilitate your arrival processing in Singapore.
 You are also strongly encouraged to self-verify your vaccination certificate prior to your trip by referring to the guide <a href="https://safetravel.ica.gov.sg/vtl/faq#verify" target="_blank">here</a>. </p>